heptarch/heptarch.github.io/projects.md

 that while there's money in fundamental algorithms research, there's far more in strategic deployment, marketing, and product integration.
-To pick (a little unfairly) on Alphabet, this capitalist realpolitik explains the massive cuts to `X`, its moonshot factory.
+To pick (a little unfairly) on Alphabet, this capitalist realpolitik explains the massive cuts to `X`, its "moonshot factory".
 This is another reason Bell's monopoly helped; the company

 At Bell Labs, Kelly made sure the theorists were in contact with the